 The federal 4-5-year cohort graduation rate is very low and qualified us for CSI.
 The 5-year graduation rate was 28.8% in 2024 and 25.4% in 2023.
 This is far below the 68% threshold, but it is an increase of +3.4 points.
 The student group data used in our analysis is from the Dashboard and is also reported in DataQuest.
 Our Hispanic students were at 26.4% and increased by 2.8 points.
-Our African American and

-White student groups were above the All-student group at 31.9% and 38.7%, respectively.
-The homeless groups was at 28.4% and the foster youth group was a 29.1%, which is close to the All-student group.
-Additionally, our socioeconomically disadvantaged were at 28.1% and increased by 2.9 points.
+Our African American and White student groups were above the All-student group at 31.9% and 38.7%, respectively.
+The homeless group was at 28.4% and the foster youth group was a 29.1%, which is close to the All-student group.
+Additionally, our Socioeconomically Disadvantaged group were at 28.1% and increased by 2.9 points.
 English learners and LTELs were 23.6% and 20.8%, respectively.
 Students with disabilities were at 26.4%, just below the All-student group.
 There were not enough students in the following groups to warrant a performance color for Asian, two or more races, and Filipino.
-We recognize the inequities between the highest student group and the other student groups and our plan to address the gap in graduation scores is outlined in our CSI plan and the LCAP.
+We see that not all student groups are graduating at the same rate.
+We have a plan to close that gap, and it's written in our CSI plan and LCAP.